 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No 601(b)(14) Code of Ethics Confirm that the Form 10-K includes as an exhibit any code of ethics, or amendment thereto, that is the subject of the disclosure required by Item 406 of Regulation S-K or Item 5.05 of Form 8-K, to the extent that the company intends to satisfy the Item 406 or Item 5.05 requirements by filing of the code of ethics as an exhibit to the Form 10-K. Most companies satisfy this requirement by posting their code of ethics on their websites.
-Yes □ No □ The exhibit index must include the word "inline" in the title description for each Inline XBRL exhibit, including Exhibit 101. and Exhibit 104.
+Yes/No Management Contracts or Compensatory Plans Item 601(b)(10)(iii) requires filing of, among others: any management contract or compensatory plan or arrangement involving "named executive officers" or directors, regardless of amount; any compensatory plan or arrangement involving other executive officers, unless immaterial in amount or significance; and any compensation plans and arrangements adopted without stockholder approval unless immaterial in amount/significance.
+These should be identified in the exhibit list with an asterisk () or other mark to indicate that the exhibit is a management contract or compensatory plan or arrangement.
+601(b)(14) Code of Ethics Confirm that the Form 10-K includes as an exhibit any code of ethics, or amendment thereto, that is the subject of the disclosure required by Item 406 of Regulation S-K or Item 5.05 of Form 8-K, to the extent that the company intends to satisfy the Item 406 or Item 5.05 requirements by filing of the code of ethics as an exhibit to the Form 10-K. Most companies satisfy this requirement by posting their code of ethics on their websites.
+Yes □ No □

+Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Interactive XBRL Exhibits (101 and 104) The exhibit index must include the word "inline" in the title description for each Inline XBRL exhibit, including Exhibit 101. and Exhibit 104.
 (SEC Staff C&DI Question 101.01) Interactive Data Files (i.e., those related to financial and other information, not including the tagged cover page data for the report or registration statement) should be identified as an Exhibit 101 in the exhibit index.
 (Staff C&DIs, Question 101.01) The Cover Page Interactive Data File should be identified as Exhibit 104 in the exhibit index, but the requirement to submit a Cover Page Interactive Data File should be satisfied using an Inline XBRL Document Set with EX-101. attachments other than EX-101.INS.
 Accordingly, the exhibit index should include a cross-reference to the EX-101. attachments for the Cover Page Interactive Data File.
 Confirm that the exhibit list or index lists Exhibit 104.
 XBRL information: Cover page tagging: FAST Act Modernization and Simplification of Regulation S-K, Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments Inline XBRL: Inline XBRL Filing of Tagged Data, Release No. 33-10514 SEC Adopts Mandatory Inline XBRL Inline XBRL Staff C&DIs: SEC Staff C&DIs Inline XBRL Interpretations Issued by SEC Staff Yes □ No □